-On January 1, 2007 we adopted EITF 06-2 and recorded a one-time charge of \$0.4 million as a cumulative effect of a change in accounting principle to accumulated deficit.
-The expense for sabbatical leave was immaterial for the year ended December 31, 2007.
+On January 1, 2007 we adopted EITF Issue No. 06-2, "Accounting for Sabbatical Leave and Other Similar Benefits Pursuant to FASB Statement No. 43, Accounting for Compensated Absences," and recorded a one-time charge of \$0.4 million to accumulated deficit for sabbatical leave as a cumulative effect of a change in accounting principle.
+Our expense for sabbatical leave was immaterial for the year ended December 31, 2007 and 2008.